naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly: ...

-Astro Zombieg: Look, I'm a zombie, it's all part of the image, y'know?
+AstroZombieg: Look, I'm a zombie, it's all part of the image, y'know?

 UlalaMolly: ...Huh?!?!?